 465. With respect to the current gold price, Behre Dolbear notes that, although not relevant to its study, the current price of gold indeed rose to an average of \$445 per ounce in 2005.
-He again using the 10-year average gold price approach, Behre Dolbear estimates that the appropriate value of gold to use in a current valuation would be \$337 per ounce.
-He behre Dolbear incorporates this price into its cash flow analysis, along with escalated capital and operating costs, for the period of 2002-2005; the result is still a negative valuation of \$23.8 million due to dramatically increased costs.
-He behre Dolbear stresses, however that, in providing its valuation, it was charged with determining the fair market value on the day preceding enactment of the backfilling regulations and, "[i]nherent in such a valuation is working with information known at that time.
+He appropriate value of gold to use in a current valuation would be \$337 per ounce.
+He appropriate value of gold to use in a current valuation would be \$337 per ounce.
+He appropriate value of gold to use in a current valuation would be \$337 per ounce.
+He appropriate value of gold to use in a current valuation would be \$337 per ounce.
+He period of 2002-2005; the result is still a negative valuation of \$23.8 million due to dramatically increased costs.
+He period behave that, in providing its valuation, it was charged with determining the fair market value on the day preceding enactment of the backfilling regulations and, "[i]nherent in such a valuation is working with information known at that time.
 Information relating to transactions and prices beyond that time is not relevant."
+He provides the current providing increased costs.